sch-loa/pysnrootfinder/README.md

 # Introduction
-This is a small project for a course in my major.
-The purpose of it is to estimate a root (whichever it is) of a specific function declared in the program (although it could work for any function) using the Secant method and the Newton-Raphson method.
+Math project; its purpose is to estimate a root (whichever it is) of a specific function declared in the program (although it could work for any function) using the Secant method and the Newton-Raphson method.

 It works by alternating both algorithms.
 With the required parameters, each algorithm calculates an approximation of the root and passes it to the next method to make a better approximation based on that value.
 This process continues until a desired level of accuracy is reached.